 Québec’s Chief Scientist, Rémi Quirion, is pleased to announce the names of the three winners of the Relève étoile competition of the Fonds de recherche du Québec for the month of November.

-Pier-Luc de Chantal, PhD student in Psychology, Université du Québec à Montréal
+Marc D. Lachapelle, PhD student in Administration, Université du Québec à Montréal

 The Relève étoile competition promotes careers in research and aims to recognize the excellence of the research conducted by university students, postdoctoral fellows and members of professional bodies who are carrying out advanced research training in the areas covered by the three Fonds de recherche du Québec.